-When I was releasing the second book in a series several years ago, I knew it was essential to have the first book in the #1 slot of my Also Boughts.
-I wanted to ensure that Amazon recommended Book 2 to anyone who purchased Book 1, but also that Amazon went back and recommended it to previous purchasers as well.
+When I released the second book in a series, it was essential to have the first book in the #1 slot of my Also Boughts.
+I needed Amazon to recommend Book 2 to whoever purchased Book 1.

 To increase the chances of that happening, I ran a sale on Book 1 during the launch of Book 2, which then dutifully appeared in the #1 slot in the Also Boughts.
-It went on to have an excellent launch, and both books continued to feed into the other for several months afterwards.
+It went on to have an excellent launch; both books continued to feed into the other for several lucrative months.

 Case Study #2: The Death Spiral

-I was launching a new series and decided to be quite aggressive with the launch of Book 1, unceremoniously kicking it out the door at 99¢ and rather unwisely trying to foist it on anyone I could find – including readers of other genres.
+Several years ago, I was launching a new series and decided to be quite aggressive with Book 1.
+I priced it at 99¢ and tried to foist it on anyone I could find – including readers of other genres.

-Launch week itself went very well and I racked up considerable sales, but when the Also Boughts finally kicked in (it takes around 50 sales on Amazon US, less for other territories), I realized my mistake.
+Launch week itself went well and I racked up considerable sales.
+But when the Also Boughts finally kicked in (it takes around 50 sales on Amazon US, less elsewhere), I realized my mistake.

-My Also Boughts were filled with off-genre books, and Amazon then proceeded to recommend me to all the wrong reader – namely those who read thrillers and romance.
+My Also Boughts were filled with off-genre books!
+Amazon then proceeded to recommend me to all the wrong readers – those who read thrillers and romance.

 An impressive launch turned into a dead-cat bounce from which the book struggled to recover.
 A tough lesson to learn, but a valuable one.